RICE (medicine): Ice

-Ice refers to the application of cold objects to an injury, such as ice, an icepack, frozen vegetables, etc. It was meant to reduce swelling and inflammation by vasoconstriction.
+Ice referred to the application of cold to an injury, such as ice, an icepack, or frozen vegetables.
+It was meant to reduce swelling and inflammation by vasoconstriction.
 However, adequate blood flow is essential in allowing cells and signals from our immune system to reach injured areas.
 By reducing the entry of these cells and signals to the injury, healing can be delayed, or possibly inhibited.

 The current research supports the role of ice in temporary pain relief, but there is little evidence supporting the use of ice to aid in healing, or even swelling reduction.
 Further research is needed to further understand how ice should be applied.
 At this time, due to the lack of evidence, there is no consensus on the ideal temperature ranges, time frames, application methods, or patient populations when using ice on a soft tissue injury.
 Most studies use icing protocols of intermittent 10-20 minute applications, several times a day for the first few days following an injury.

 Compression

-Compression refers to wearing bandages, stockings, braces, or similar devices to apply pressure over a localized area to reduce swelling and stop bleeding.
+Compression referred to wearing bandages, stockings, braces, or similar devices to apply pressure over a localized area to reduce swelling and stop bleeding.
 The increased pressure pushes fluids into the blood vessels to drain away from the area.
 The effects of compression on swelling reduction are temporary and gravity-dependent.

 Although studies have demonstrated the effects of compression on swelling, there is little evidence to support the use of compression to promote healing.
-When considering the use of compression, the evidence supports the use of elastic bandages with Intermittent Pneumatic Compression (IPC) to reduce swelling and pain, while improving range of motion.
+When considering the use of compression, the evidence supports the use of elastic bandages with intermittent pneumatic compression (IPC) to reduce swelling and pain, while improving range of motion.

 Elevation

-Elevation refers to keeping an injury above the level of the heart, such as propping up a leg with pillows.
+Elevation referred to keeping an injury above the level of the heart, such as propping up a leg with pillows.
 The goal was to reduce swelling by using gravity to encourage blood return from the swollen area back to the heart.
 The reduction in swelling could improve pain by relieving pressure from the area.
 The effects of elevation on swelling have been shown to be temporary, as swelling returns when the injured area is no longer elevated.

 However, at this time there is little evidence to support that elevation promotes healing.